Forceflow/libmorton/README.md

 The *test* folder contains tools I use to test correctness and performance of the libmorton implementation.
 This section is under heavy re-writing, but might contain some useful code for advanced usage.

 ## TODO
- * Write better test suites
+ * Write better test suite (with L1/L2 trashing, better tests, ...)
- * Implement BMI2 instruction set detection and optimization for newer Intel CPU's
+ * BMI2 implementation for 2D methods
- * More testing
+ * A better naming system for the functions, because m3D_e_sLUT_shifted?
+That escalated quickly.